When tracing agentic applications, use the Signals tab on the Agents page. See Signals for agents.

 How signals work

 Each signal uses an LLM-as-a-judge approach to classify traces:- Trace selection: Quality signals evaluate successful root-level traces.
 Error signals evaluate failed traces.
-Child spans and intermediate Calls are not scored.
+Weave doesn’t score child spans and intermediate Calls.

 - Prompt construction: Weave constructs a prompt that includes the trace metadata, inputs, outputs, exception details (if any), and the operation’s source code.
-The signal’s classifier prompt is appended with instructions for the specific issue to detect.
+Weave appends the signal’s classifier prompt with instructions for the specific issue to detect.

 - LLM scoring: For each signal, a Serverless Inference model performs a binary classification (whether that issue is present on the trace).
 Detected issues are returned as comma-delimited string tags (for example,